oelin/midjourney-client/README.md

 ## API

-The API is super simple; just enter your prompt and `await` for the generated image URLs.
+The API is super simple; just enter your prompt and `await` for one or more image URLs.
 One image is returned by default.

 ```js
 await midjourney('a painting of a ginger cat.')
 ```

-Pass in additional parameters.
+Pass in additional parameters as a second argument.

 ```js
 await midjourney('a painting of a ginger cat.', { width: 1024 })
 ```

-A complete list of supported parameters can be found [here](https://replicate.com/prompthero/openjourney/api).
+A complete list of supported parameters can be found [here](https://replicate.com/prompthero/openjourney/api#inputs).

 ## Examples